ArthurYung/keeper/README.md

 ### Type Description

-Keeper defines objects by receiving a string text describing the object.
-This string should follow the format below (extra spaces will be ignored):
+Keeper defines objects by receiving a string text that describes the object, which follows the format below:

 ```
 <property> <type> <extentions>